 - 2. If COSLA is best placed to deal with the issue both parties will discuss the nature of the case, the supporting evidence held and the broader market implications. - 3.
-In the course of the ASA referring a company to COSLA the following shall occur: - a) The ASA must have completed its own route to compliance through appropriate sanctions before a case is referred. - b) Both parties will discuss and agree what materials will be submitted to support the referral and the referral template will be compiled by the ASA. - c) COSLA will review the referral and determine if the matter can be dealt with by bringing the trader back into compliance using limited resources or if a website suspension request is appropriate.
+In the course of the ASA referring a company to COSLA the following shall occur: - a) The ASA must have completed its own route to compliance through appropriate sanctions before a case is referred. - b) Both parties will discuss and agree what materials will be submitted to support the referral and the referral template will be compiled by the ASA.

-- d) Should the aforementioned not be appropriate, COSLA shall make arrangements for funding, and confirm to the ASA when this is in place. - e) In all cases COSLA will seek to discuss the case with an identified local authority trading standards service (LATSS) where the referred party is based and determine with them the most appropriate course of action.
-In circumstances where the LATSS wish to deal with the party then this fact will be notified to the ASA. - f) Where the advertiser is in a primary authority partnership1 (PAP) with a LATSS, COSLA will adhere to the Regulators' Code2. - g) The ASA will not take any further action against the referred party that might reasonably be regarded as prejudicing COSLA's or another body's investigation.
+- c) Once the referral has taken place, all subsequent decisions about how the referral is progressed will be taken by COSLA (with its own legal advice as necessary and appropriate).
+The ASA will be informed of the progress of any action that COSLA decides to take, and the eventual outcome.
+To this end, COSLA will provide a monthly summary report to the ASA in writing. - d) COSLA will first review the referral and determine whether the matter can be dealt with by bringing the trader back into compliance by means of direct contact with the advertiser.
+Alternatively, COSLA might decide to initiate a website suspension application. - e) Should these steps not be possible or appropriate, COSLA shall make arrangements for funding, and confirm to the ASA when this is in place. - f) In all cases COSLA will seek to discuss the case with an identified local authority trading standards service (LATSS) where the referred party is based and if possible determine with them the most appropriate course of action.
+In circumstances where the LATSS wish to deal with the party then this fact will be notified to the ASA. - g) Where the advertiser is in a primary authority partnership (PAP) with a LATSS, COSLA will adhere to the Regulators' Code and the ASA will adhere to the spirit of the Code. - h) The ASA will not take any further action against the referred party that might reasonably be regarded as prejudicing COSLA's or another body's investigation.
 The ASA will refer on any subsequent substantive communications with relevant parties to COSLA and will refer on any new similar complaints.
-On receipt of new complaints against the same advertiser, the complainant will be notified that their complaint will be passed to COSLA but that they may not hear directly from a Trading Standards officer. - h) COSLA will provide the ASA with progress updates for referrals on a monthly basis and in writing. - i) When COSLA is considering asking an advertiser to sign undertakings (or other similarly binding assurances) it shall discuss the content and application of those undertakings with the ASA before they are signed. - j) COSLA will communicate the final regulatory outcome to the ASA in advance of any public announcement, so both organisations' Communications teams can liaise effectively.
+On receipt of new complaints against the same advertiser, the complainant will be notified that their complaint will be passed to COSLA but that they may not hear directly from a Trading Standards officer. - i) COSLA will provide the ASA with progress updates for referrals on a monthly basis and in writing. - j) When COSLA is considering asking an advertiser to sign undertakings (or other similarly binding assurances) it shall discuss the content and application of those undertakings with the ASA before they are signed but the final wording used will be determined by COSLA. - k) COSLA will communicate the final regulatory outcome to the ASA in advance of any public announcement, so both organisations' Communications teams can liaise effectively.